caramulrooney/ModernaSCOPE/Scope_Firmware/Python/pythonApi/README.md

 - `-e ELECTRODES`, `--electrodes ELECTRODES`: Only monitor selected electrodes.
   Default is all 96 electrodes.
-- `-f`, `--file`: Write continually updated voltage readings to the file specified in the JSON configuration file (currently display/voltage_display.txt).
+- `-f`, `--file`: Write continually updated voltage readings to the file specified in the JSON configuration file.
 - `-g`, `--graph`: Display continually updated voltage readings in a new window in graphical form.